bajwan/263/sorting/PITCHME.md

 Then we must go through *n* elements in our list.
 We have 0 inversions in our list, so our run time is O(n+0) = O(n).
 This means that to sort an already sorted list with insertion sort gives us O(n), or linear time.
 ---
 It turns out that most simple sorting algorithms perform a single inversion at a time.
-To get a better runtime we have to find ways to perform more than one inversion at a time.
+We want faster algorithms.

 This means we need to remove more than one inversion each time.
 ---